nus-cs3281/2023/students/ong6/observations.md

 View it [here](https://devfi-protocol.netlify.app/)

 This project was developed by me and my friends as we try to give open source developers some incentive to contribute.
+We plan on making it open source and to launch it as something that web3 developers can use to reward contributors (much like the current bounty systems, but now much easier to use).

 ### How it works